Case Studies

 However, as advertising has intensified in all media sectors over the years, the consumer has become – consciously or unconsciously – a studied expert in marketing and has learned how to process it.
 The consumer has come to understand that celebrities will wed themselves to many different brands and can change their loyalties at the drop of a hat.

 By the end of the nineties, the use of celebrity marketing had reached its peak and people started to doubt it.
-On top of this, the arrival of social networks began to have an impact on the domain of the mass media in terms of how people consume content.
+On top of this, the arrival of social networks began to have an impact on the domain of mass media in terms of how people consume content.
 With that, a new breed started to establish itself in the minds of consumers: people who were less famous than celebrities but who were seen as more trustworthy.
 These are, of course, the influencers – many of whom have enjoyed huge success in recent years with some even turning into celebrities in their own right.

 A study by Google showed that influencers, at least on YouTube, are more influential than traditional celebrities.
 Could this level of influence extend to Instagram?